ahmohbati/SecOn/Sguil.md

   * asset data from PRADS (if PRADS and pads_agent are enabled)
   * HTTP logs from Bro (if http_agent is enabled)

+* resize columns by right-clicking on the column heading

-* You can pivot to transcript/Wireshark/NetworkMiner by right-clicking the Alert ID field.
+* pivot to transcript/Wireshark/NetworkMiner by right-clicking the Alert ID

+* automatically pivot to ASCII transcript by middle-clicking the Alert ID

-* You can pivot to ELSA by right-clicking an IP address and choosing "ELSA IP Lookup".
+* pivot to ELSA by right-clicking an IP address and choosing "ELSA IP Lookup".

-* You can change fonts by clicking File --> Change Font.
+* change fonts by clicking File --> Change Font.

-* You can resize columns by right-clicking on the column heading.

 * You can separate realtime alerts into separate panes, based on severity level, by editing `/etc/sguil/sguil.conf` as follows: